 Our product picea is 100% safe in every situation.
 Operators do not need planning permission to use picea and no special permits are required for the installation.

 The entire picea system is permanently sealed tight.
 There is no measurable diffusion of hydrogen.
 Mathematically speaking, it takes 300 years for 1% of hydrogen to escape.
 Our hydrogen cylinders are made of steel and have centimetre-thick walls.
 All pipes are made of stainless steel, and all connections and seals are mechanically sealed tight.

 picea generally operates parallel to the grid.
 Appliances operated in your home can draw power at full capacity at any time. picea provides you with enough power to completely supply all standard household appliances.
-If you need extraordinarily high power (e.g. for machines), picea delivers power that is available in accordance with the data sheet.
-If the required energy exceeds this, electricity is drawn from the public grid.
-If the electricity grid is not available, you can continue to supply your home with up to 7.4 kW of power – and that is 3-phase electricity.
+If you need extraordinarily high power (e.g. for machines), picea delivers a maximum power according to the data sheet.
+If the required power exceeds this, electricity is drawn from the public grid.
+If the grid is not available, e.g. due to a power outage, picea can continue to supply your home with up to 7.4 kW of power – and that is 3-phase electricity.

 As part of our full-service maintenance, your picea is serviced annually as scheduled.
 Here, filters are replaced and the general condition of the system is inspected.
-In addition, our online server permanently monitors all sensors and actuators in your picea, so that we can also arrange maintenance times with you in advance.
+In addition, our online server permanently monitors all sensors and actuators in your picea, so that we can also arrange an additional maintenance date with you in advance, should this become necessary.

 How much electricity can I supply myself annually with picea?HomePowerSolutionsBE2022-03-01T12:07:48+01:00